john-verana/java-practice-challenges/README.md

 ### 🟣 Week 5: Constructors

-* ✅ Learn how to define and use constructors in Java
+* ✅ Learn how to define and use constructors
-* ✅ Understand `this` keyword for assigning instance variables
+* ✅ Understand how `this` keyword works for initializing object fields
-* ✅ Create objects with pre-initialized values
+* ✅ Create objects with different values using constructors
-* ✅ Display object data using methods
+* ✅ Build multiple examples:

+  * `Constructor.java` & `Movie.java` → Movie information display using constructors
+  * `ConstructorEmployee.java` & `Employee.java` → Employee details creation and display using constructors

 ---